“My cat is my friend.”

 “My cat just died,” as opposed to, “My friend just died.”

-In society at large, or even among cat owners (or guardians, or parents, or whatever we call ourselves), those two things probably get different reactions.
+In society at large, or even among cat owners, those two things probably get different reactions.
 A lot of people acknowledge that losing a cat is a big deal.
 But losing a friend?
 Holy Toledo.
-I believe most people, if they had to choose, would say losing a friend is worse.
+I believe that most people, if they had to choose, would say losing a friend is worse.

 Let’s consider something less morbid.
 It’s a Friday.
 You encounter a co-worker on the way home from work and she asks, “What are you doing tonight?”

-This remark doesn’t make it far enough into her brain to stop her inner voice that's asking, When’s the next bus coming?
+This remark doesn’t even slow her inner voice from asking, When’s the next bus coming?

 Now consider this reply: